aantron/namespaces/README.md

         <src/*/**>: namespace
         <src/**>: include

-4. See [`manual.md`][manual] for instructions on building libraries and dealing with generated files.
+4. If you are building a library, see additional instructions in [`manual.md`][manual].
+See also that file if you have generated files in your project.

 5. Enjoy!